jenbuzz/laravel-uuid/README.md

 - uuidColumnName = 'uuid'
 - uuidGenerateOnSave = false

 The last option, 'uuidGenerateOnSave', will generate a uuid for the element on the next save action.
-This is could be useful if uuids were introduced later on and existing elements need a uuid.
+This could be useful if uuids were introduced later on and existing elements require a uuid.

-To change these they can be specified through class variables in the model as in the following example:
+To change these options they can be specified through class properties in the model as in the following example:
 ```php
 <?php